Kelebrimbor97/ROS-Docker/README.md

 > [!TIP]
 >- You can again have a container name of you choice instead of `project_0`.
+>- If your computer does not have a GPU, remove the parameter "--gpus=all" from the above command.

 3. It's Alive!
 If you see something like this, your docker container is up and running: